 Traveling out of the country?
 Baby will need a passport.
 If only one parent is traveling, it is always a good idea to carry a consent letter from the other parent consenting to the travel.

 When we lived in Vermont, I used to go to Montreal frequently with my daughter.
 We used to take a photo on my phone of my husband holding her with a consent letter in hand before each trip.
 I was only asked about it one time.

 Choose a carry-on bag with outside pockets so items that are most likely to be needed are easily accessible.
-After four children, I’ve worked my way through a fair share of diaper bags, and I always come back to a backpack.
+After four children, I’ve worked my way through a fair share of diaper bags, and I always come back to a backpack style.
 It leaves hands free for baby and can fit items for you as well.
 This super-chic cognac leather look one is perfect for travel and can be carried as a backpack, over the shoulder or even strapped onto a stroller easily.

 8. Ziploc bags are lifesavers!

 Seriously, this is a top traveling with baby tip.
 Messes happen!
 Pack a couple of big Ziploc bags (gallon size or so).
 Ziploc bags are incredibly versatile and should be on all packing lists.
 Stick diapers and a few wipes in one for quick lavatory changes.
 Use another Ziploc for anything liquid/goopy that you’ll need to pull out at the security checkpoint.
 More empty Ziplocs can be used to hold stinky diapers if a trash can isn’t immediately available.

 9. Bring a change of clothes for baby.
 And for you.

 10. What can you bring for your baby through airport security?